vernvriereen/psyche/psyche-book/src/explain/psyche-in-depth.md

 At the start of an **epoch**, all clients have a window of time to join the run by requesting to be added by coordinator, and then connecting to the other participating clients.

-Once a minimum threshold of clients has been met, the run will transition to the _Warmup_ phase and begin a countdown to allow connected clients to update their copy of the model, at which point it will enter the _Training_ phase.
+Once a minimum threshold of clients has been met, the run will transition to the _Warmup_ phase and begin a countdown to allow connected clients to update their copy of the model, after which it will enter the _Training_ phase.

-To obtain a copy of the model, the Coordinator will either direct clients to a checkpoint uploaded somewhere like HuggingFace, or direct clients to [download the model from other clients](./model-sharing.md) via the p2p network.
+To obtain a copy of the model, the Coordinator will either direct clients to a checkpoint uploaded somewhere like: HuggingFace or direct clients to [download the model from other clients](./model-sharing.md) via the p2p network.

 ## Training